TDStrasser/KookaBlockly-Reference/docs/source/leds.rst

 LEDs
 ----

-This LEDs category supports the three LED’s that are beneath the display on the **Kookaberry**.
+This LEDs category, shown in :numref:`ledpalette`, supports the three LED’s that are beneath the display on the **Kookaberry**.

 These LEDs are coloured ``red``, ``orange`` and ``green``.

 In addition, support is provided for NeoPixel RGB LEDs.

+.. _ledpalette:
 .. figure:: images/leds-palette.png
    :width: 500
    :align: center